nightsh/pybossa-opentrials-trials/README.md

 ## Description

-This [PyBossa]() project enables the crowdsourcing of new or modified drugs indications from FDA approvals.
+This [PyBossa]() project exposes the trials matches done on OpenTrials for deduplication reasons, allowing the crowd to vote on specific matches as correct or incorrect.

-Usually, an FDA approval consists of several (PDF) documents.
-The user is required to read through the document, find the relevant information and complete a web form once she finds it.
+For this project the trials will be presented two by two, with links to the original sources where they were collected from.
+Users can visit the sources, then go back to the task page and cast their vote.

 A PyBossa project is centered around **tasks**.
 A task is the user's atomic operation of solving a given problem.